radixdlt/typescript-radix-engine-toolkit/README.md

 } from "@radixdlt/radix-engine-toolkit";

 // @ts-ignore
-const signIntent = (hashToSign: Uint8Array): Signature.Signature => {
+const signIntent = (hashToSign: Uint8Array): Signature => {
-  /* This method takes in the hash to sign, signs it, and then returns it as a Signature.Signature */ };
+  /* This method takes in the hash to sign, signs it, and then returns it as a Signature */ };

 // @ts-ignore
 const notarizeIntent = (
   hashToSign: Uint8Array
-): SignatureWithPublicKey.SignatureWithPublicKey => {
+): SignatureWithPublicKey => {
-  /* This method takes in the hash to sign, signs it, and then returns it as a SignatureWithPublicKey.SignatureWithPublicKey */
+  /* This method takes in the hash to sign, signs it, and then returns it as a SignatureWithPublicKey */ };
-};

 // We first begin by creating the transaction header that will be used for the transaction.